Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 1. Anchor the resistance band to chest height and stand in a split stance.

-2. Engage your core muscles and use both hands to push the handle out, so your arms are in front of your chest.
+2. Engage your core muscles and use both hands to push the handle out so your arms are in front of your chest.

 4. Repeat the exercise on your opposite side.

-1. For muscle endurance: Aim for 3-4 sets of 12-15 reps, with a moderate amount of resistance.
+1. For muscle endurance: Do 3–4 sets of 15-20+ reps, with a light to moderate resistance band.

-3. For muscle hypertrophy (increased muscle size): Aim for 3-4 sets of 8-12 reps, with a moderate to heavy amount of resistance.
+2. For muscle hypertrophy (increased muscle size): Do 3–4 sets of 8–12 reps, with moderate to heavy resistance band.

 It is always best to start with a lower number of reps and sets, and then gradually increase as your strength improves.